eduizquierdo/DSI-Extension-for-Watson/README.md

 # DSI-Extension-for-Watson
 this is a Data Provider Extension of an IBM ODM DSI solution project to call Watson Cognitive Services.

 Here are the instructions to create and configure such an extension.

-NOTE: A sample solution is provided.
-This solution features an extension that uses Watson Sentiment Analyzer
+A sample DSI solution project is also provided.
-	  through Watson Alchemy client API for Java.
+This solution features an extension that uses Watson Sentiment Analyzer through Watson Alchemy client API for Java.

-NOTE: You will need a Watson Alchemy API service deployed in bluemix.
-This service gives you an api key.
+For this reason, you will need Watson Alchemy API service deployed in bluemix.
-      This Alchemy service is used to query Watson Sentimient Analyzer.
-Note that other Watson services may require user/password.
-The watson sevice in Bluemix, will give you all those details.
+Once you have this service deployed in Bluemix, you are given with an api key.
+You will need this key to query Watson Sentiment Analyzer.

-NOTE: The API key is defined in the solution properties.
-      The key of the sample solution correspond to a service deployed in my Bluemix account You may want to deploy your own Alchemy API service in Bluemix.
+In the sample DSI project, the api key is defined in the solution properties.
+This key correspond to the Watson Alchemy service deployed in my Bluemix account.
+You can use it, but you may want to deploy your own Alchemy API service in Bluemix.
+Then you can update the key in the solutin proporties.

 NOTE: A DSI extension for Watson requires adding in the DSI extension project the client libraries of Watson.
       For this reason is not recommended to have other extensions non related to Watson in the same DSI extension project.

 1. create a DSI extension project of your solution anad add to it a Data Provider Extension that, alt least, accept